The Bury Schools Linking Programme was launched in the Autumn term 2018, led for Bury Council by the Curriculum and Language Access Service (CLAS).

-Schools began their neutral venue visits at the start of 2019, with David Brookhouse and John Meredith from Lancashire County Council Heritage Learning Team leading the sessions at Bury Met.
+Schools began their neutral venue visits at the start of the autumn term, with David Brookhouse and John Meredith from Lancashire County Council Heritage Learning Team leading the sessions at Bury Met.
 Harriet Morgan-Shami, Outreach Manager at the Met, arranged everything at the Met end of things, along with her colleagues Phil Bulleyment and Sophie Cade.

 David and John led the workshops with the children, where they created a song with a focus on the themes Who Am I?, Who are We?, Where Do We Live? and How Do We All Live Together?